lempartmar/Other_Programming_Activities/README.md

 ## C# Exercises

-Palindrom - check if characters of a given string can be rearranged to form a palindrome [Palindrome solution](Palindrome)
+Palindrome - check if characters of a given string can be rearranged to form a palindrome [Palindrome solution](Palindrome)